 “There were some presences there.
 There were some ladies… I didn’t know them at the time… They were so loving and so wonderful, and I just didn’t want to come back… I didn’t see any pictures of them until I was an adult, but then I said, ‘Oh, yeah.’… They were my great-grandmothers who had died years before I was born.”

-Oftentimes, people relay their near-death experiences as a review of their life.
+Often, people relay their near-death experiences as a review of their life.
 Though life review experiences cannot be deemed scientifically veridical, they are worth noting.
 They can have a profound effect on the NDEer and sometimes cause them to re-examine their life and morals.
-Below is a doctor’s description of the life-review of an NDE patient:
+Below is a doctor’s description of the life review of an NDE patient: